 - 4.3.1 NATIONAL COMPETITION.
 Each team shall submit one (1) electronic copy of the Applicant memorial, one (1) electronic copy of the Respondent memorial, twelve (12) hard copies of the Applicant memorial and twelve (12) hard copies of the Respondent memorial to the National Administrator by the date and time due.
 Each copy shall be identical except that each hard copy shall be separately numbered in accordance with Australian National Rule 3.2. - 4.3.2 INTERNATIONAL COMPETITION.
-Each team shall submit one (1) identical electronic copy of the Applicant Memorial and one (1) identical electronic copy of the Respondent Memorial to the ILSA Executive Director.
+Each team shall submit one (1) electronic copy of the Applicant Memorial and one (1) electronic copy of the Respondent Memorial to the ILSA Executive Director by the date and time due.
+The memorials submitted to the ILSA Executive Director must be identical to those submitted to the National Administrator.